databrary/design/notifications.md

 > `PARTY`'s [authorization](/profile/edit?page=grant) is expired.

-> `PARTY`'s authorization will expire soon.
+> `PARTY`'s authorization has expired.
 If you would like to renew their authorization go to: /profile/edit?page=grant

 ### VolumeAssist